nkrkv/xod/docs/tutorial/01-welcome/README.md

 ## Act

 1. On the left side you will find a list with available projects.
-First of them is called `welcome-to-xod`.
+The list is called a *Project Browser*.
+The first item in it is `welcome-to-xod`.
 This is a special tutorial project you’re working with right now.
 Expand the project by clicking on it.

 2. As you can see, the `welcome-to-xod` project consists of many patches.
 Here we are at the patch `01-hello`.
 Next part of the Tutorial is in the patch